-Secretary of State Offices Closed for Labor Day
+Secretary of State offices closed for Labor Day

-SPRINGFIELD - Illinois Secretary of State Jesse White announced that all offices and Driver Service facilities will close in observance of Labor Day.
+SPRINGFIELD - Illinois Secretary of State Jesse White announced that all offices and facilities open Monday to Friday will be closed on Monday, September 4th, while facilities open Tuesday to Saturday will be closed Saturday, September 2nd, in observance of Labor Day.

 Get The Latest News!